Exposing Hidden Biases in Text-to-Image Models via Automated Prompt Search: Experiments

 \section{Experiments}

-We evaluate \methodabbr\ across multiple dimensions: (1) its ability to discover novel biases in state-of-the-art models, (2) its effectiveness compared to gradient-based alternatives, (3) its capacity to uncover hidden biases in supposedly debiased models, and (4) the interpretability and linguistic quality of discovered prompts.
-Our experiments focus on gender and race biases, though the framework generalizes to other protected attributes.
+We evaluate \methodabbr\ across multiple dimensions: (1) its ability to discover novel biases in state-of-the-art DMs, (2) its capacity to uncover hidden biases in supposedly debiased DMs, (3) its effectiveness compared to a gradient-based alternative (PEZ) and Human-or LLM-curated baselines, and (4) the linguistic quality and the diversity of discovered prompts.